-Please review these policies before applying.
+Please review these policies before applying

 Teach For America is committed to a policy of equal treatment and opportunity in every aspect of its relations with its applicants, corps members, and staff members, without regard to race, color, ethnicity, religion, gender, sexual orientation, national origin, disability, age, marital status, military status, pregnancy, or parenthood.

-It is the responsibility of applicants to report any material change in the information provided in their applications as soon as a material change occurs, even if such material change occurs after admissions into the corps.
+It is the responsibility of applicants to report any material change in the information provided in their applications as soon as a material change occurs, even if such material change occurs after admission into the corps.
 Candidates are required to notify Teach For America within 14 days of the change occurring, including but not limited to criminal records/proceedings or academic status.
-Failure to inform Teach For America of such material change is grounds for non-admission, or rescission of the admission offer, or dismissal from the corps.
+Failure to inform Teach For America of such material change is grounds for non-admission, rescission of the admission offer, or dismissal from the corps.

 In order to respect the integrity of the application process, Teach For America will generally not consider information about applicants that comes outside of the application process.
 However, we do reserve the right to investigate further any information brought to our attention that raises reasonable concerns that an applicant could be harmful to the children we teach or the communities in which we work.